TobiasHoefchen/Coursera_Capstone/Documentation/_build/html/_sources/data_wrangling.rst.txt

 Approach to solve the problem
 =============================

-As I pinpointed in the Introduction, i want to solve this problem by following these steps:
+As I pinpointed in the Introduction, i want to solve the business problem by solving these smaller problems:

   1. Collect the data
   2. Get an insight on the data and process them
   3. Use k-Means clustering to cluster the data
   4. Visualizing the results

 ------------